Are you finding it so hard to leave?

-To not reach out and contact?
+To not reach out and contact them?

 To do grey rock?

-to stay no contact?
+To stay no contact?

-You have some amazing ideas of what you’d like to do, what you’d like to get on with, what you will achieve, today, tomorrow, next week, next month, this time next year, and you may think you’re just missing motivation.
+You can have some amazing ideas of what you’d like to do, what you’d like to get on with, what you will achieve, today, tomorrow, next week, next month, this time next year, and you may think you’re just missing motivation.

 You’ve got a few seconds between that idea of leaving, then talking yourself out of it.
 You need to take action on that idea no matter how hard, and you need to find a way out.

-What makes you comfortable can ruin you, what makes you uncomfortable can make you.
+What makes you comfortable can ruin you.
+What makes you uncomfortable can make you.

 You need to get all those steps in pace and find a safe route out.

-Don’t worry about your ego, don’t worry about others that don’t know judging you, join support groups, there are lots of people who understand what you’re going through, during the relationship, leaving the relationship, or the narcissist leaving you and recovering afterwards.
+Don’t worry about your ego, don’t worry about others that don’t know judging you, join support groups, there are lots of people who understand what you’re going through during the relationship, leaving the relationship, or the narcissist leaving you and recovering afterwards.

 Time to take ownership and control back of your life and your future.